opencog/opencog/opencog/nlp/relex2logic/README.md

         (PredicateNode “verb”)
         (ListLink (Subject) (Object) (“to the white house”)))
 ```

 On the other hand, it's hard to think of how it would do the logic any
 harm if you just classified all the to-indirect-objects as adverbial
 modifers . . . ?
 Speaking form the POV of linguistic semantics, the
 indirect object of a verb gets the thematic role “goal” or “recipient”
-and since locations are otherwise usually indicated by adverbial
+and, since locations are otherwise usually indicated by adverbial
 phrases, it probably wouldn't hurt to forget entirely about the idea of
 indirect object in the R2L output, and just treat them exactly like
 adverbial modifiers (a predicate of which the modified verb is an